The

 A creative retainer for public media organizations: ongoing access to senior creative leadership and deliverables for one monthly cost.

-Predictable & reliable creative capacity aligned to your organizations priorities
+Predictable & reliable creative capacity aligned to your priorities

 One monthly cost versus tracking multiple vendors